 - On Disneyland’s website

-Once you choose your desired location and time, select the party size, including all children (regardless if they will order off the menu or not).
+Once you choose your desired location and time, select the party size, including all children (regardless of age).

 You may also input any dietary requests or special notes.
 Should you need to cancel, most locations allow you to cancel up to 24 hours in advance, but check the policy when booking.
 More about canceling your Disneyland vacation here (sad, right?).

-Here’s where you can make dining reservations at Disneyland Park, California Adventure Park, Downtown Disney and Disneyland Resort Hotels, including my top picks.
+Here’s where you can make dining reservations at Disneyland Park, Disney California Adventure Park, Downtown Disney and Disneyland Resort Hotels, including my top picks.

-We’re talking only sit-down restaurants here, but if you’d like to look at quick service offerings, I suggest checking out my top 10 Disneyland meals for $10 article here.
+This section covers only sit-down restaurants, but if you’d like to look at quick service offerings, I suggest checking out my top 10 Disneyland meals for $10 article here.